usecannon/test-contracts/README.md

 # test-contracts

 Cannon contracts intended for manual and automated testing.

-The cannonfiles on this project are going to be published and usable on [usecannon.com](https://usecannon.com).
+The published packaged can be seen/interacted with here: [usecannon.com/packages/test-contracts](https://usecannon.com/packages/test-contracts)